HIV/AIDS for Florida Healthcare Professionals

 CONCLUSION

 The key to controlling the epidemic is prevention.
 Healthcare professionals have a critical role in the screening and education of patients, families, and communities about HIV/AIDS and transmission prevention.
-It is essential that efforts continue to be made to increase the number of individuals undergoing testing.
-The State of Florida and the CDC recommend that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine healthcare and that people with certain risk factors be tested quarterly or at least annually.
+It is essential that efforts continue to be made to increase the number of individuals undergoing testing and receiving treatment both as management of the infection and prevention of transmission.

 RESOURCES